-sba.gov/starting-business/hire-retain-employees/hire-your-first-employee 🥏
+sba.gov/business-guide/manage-your-business/hire-manage-employees

 The Importance of Professional Assistance

 Many business owners are wary about the cost of hiring professional consultants.
 The expense of using skilled professional consultants can be insignificant compared to the gains you could make by putting your time to revenue producing activity - or the costly consequences you could avoid if you don't make the mistakes of failing to adhere to regulations, failing to submit documents, or making uninformed decisions.